LamNg99/Signal-Processing/README.md

 # Signal-Processing
-This is an archive of labs in Signals and Systems course
+This is an archive of labs in Signals and Systems course.